ElaWajdzik/8-Week-SQL-Challenge/Case Study #4 - Data Bank/README.md

 This question isn't clear for me.
 I compered the closing balances from January 2020 to April 2020, and checked if the balance increased by more than 5%.
 I interpret it that way because, IMO I think it makes sense.

+Note, I also calculated the second way, the code is in file ``B. Customer Transactions.sql`` In this addition solution, I compared the value of the first deposit to the ending balance in April 2020, and checked if the balance increased by more than 5% over the value of the first deposit.

 ```sql
 WITH jan_balance AS (